 Normal service was quickly resumed with the band all donning sunglasses for an excellent ‘They Live’ which had some people bizarrely dancing along.
 Then came 2 pieces from the soundtracks Carpenter didn’t write.
 ‘Starman’ was dedicated to the beautiful women of “Glas-Gow” and the Ennio Morricone penned main theme from ‘The Thing’ were followed by ‘Distant Dream’ from ‘Lost Themes’.

 From here, it was all Carpenter however.
 “Have you paid your dues Jack?
 Yes Sir, the cheques in the mail” heralded ‘Big Trouble in Little China’ and brought the 2nd biggest cheer of the night, before the moment most had been waiting for.

 The 19th of October saw the release of the latest ‘Halloween’ movie and the theme from this segued effortlessly into the classic piano motif of the 1978 original.
 From here, the pacing of the show dropped off a little underlining that this wasn’t a rock show despite the venue and the staging.

+An encore consisting of some of his later work was rounded off with the message to drive home safe and the theme from the Stephen King adaptation ‘Christine’.
 Heading out into the developing chill of a Glasgow (Glas-Gow?)
-October evening, I was left to ponder on what the legacy of JOHN CARPENTER will be.
+October evening, I was left to ponder on what the legacy of John Carpenter will be.
 As a film maker, the extracts that formed a visual greatest hits to accompany the music certainly left me wanting to revisit some of those films.

 ‘Halloween – Original Motion Picture Soundtrack’ is released by Sacred Bones Records in CD, vinyl LP and digital formats